temporalio/documentation/docs-src/cloud/temporal-cloud-limits-sheet.md

 This section describes many of the default settings and limits that apply to Workflow Executions and do not pertain to the entire Temporal Cloud account or individual Namespaces in Temporal Cloud, unless otherwise specified.

-Some of these default limits are configurable by sending a [support ticket](/cloud/support#support-ticket) to our support team.
+Some of these default limits are configurable by sending a [ticket](/cloud/support#support-ticket) to our support team.

 ### What is the maximum length for identifiers?